davidanderson3/narrow-down/README.md

 - **Environment-specific tweaks** – scripts in `scripts/` automate geolocation imports, travel KML updates, and alert workflows.
 - **Monitoring aides** – Node scripts (e.g., `scripts/tempAlert.js`) integrate with Twilio or email to surface anomalies.

-### Eventbrite integration
+### Ticketmaster integration
-The Eventbrite proxy performs a location-first search so the Discover button can surface concerts without exposing your token to the browser:
-1. Calls the Express proxy at `/api/eventbrite` with your latitude, longitude, a default 100-mile radius, and a 14-day window.
-The proxy converts the radius to Eventbrite's `within` parameter, persists a rolling 24-hour cache keyed by location and start date, and accepts either the server-side token or a manually supplied one.
-2. Aggregates Eventbrite's live music category (`categories=103`) and comedy subcategory (`subcategories=3004`), then sorts events by date before returning them to the client.
+The server exposes a `/api/shows` proxy so the client never has to ship a Ticketmaster key:
+1. The proxy receives your latitude, longitude, optional radius, and day window.
+It issues two Ticketmaster Discovery requests—one for live music and one for comedy—and caches the combined response for 15 minutes per coordinate bucket.
-3. Normalizes responses into a lightweight shape (name, venue, datetime, ticket URL) that the front end renders directly.
+2. Responses are normalized into a lightweight shape (name, venue, start time, ticket URL, distance, segment) and sorted chronologically before being returned to the browser.

-When Eventbrite asks for credentials, supply the **personal OAuth token** (labelled "private token" in their UI) that appears under **Account Settings → Developer → Your personal token**.
-The classic API key/secret pair does not authorize the Events Search endpoint, so the proxy will return HTTP 401 if you paste those values.
-You can also set the same personal token in `EVENTBRITE_API_TOKEN`, `EVENTBRITE_OAUTH_TOKEN`, or `EVENTBRITE_TOKEN` on the backend to avoid entering it in the browser.

-If no Eventbrite API token is available, Discover prompts for one and never transmits the request without explicit credentials.
+3. Segment summaries (status, counts, request URLs) are included so the UI can display helpful debugging context when Ticketmaster throttles or a segment fails.

+Ticketmaster keys are free for development—create one in the [Ticketmaster Developer Portal](https://developer.ticketmaster.com/products-and-docs/apis/getting-started/) and store it as `TICKETMASTER_API_KEY` in your environment.
+No manual input is required in the UI.

 ### Alternative live music APIs
 If you want a broader "what's happening near me" search without providing artist keywords, consider wiring an additional proxy